This article has information about different aquarium and pond treatments. A gram negative or gram positive application is given where they apply.

 - an established and maintained KH (usually 80 ppm or higher depending upon fish kept)

-- positive mineral ions (Cal/Mag) in CONSTANT supply, which can only be present if GH is maintained (although a GH reading does not guarantee positive mineral ions/electrolytes)
+- positive mineral ions (Cal/Mag) in CONSTANT supply, which can only be present if some level of GH is maintained (although a GH reading does not guarantee positive mineral ions/electrolytes)

 - 0 (or near 0) ammonia and nitrites